« « Previous | HSB Reader Questions » »

 I’ve finally started to unpack my books & hot sauces, which have been in boxes and stored in the spare bedroom since we moved in.
-Out of sight really is out of mind, but when the cooking bug got into Laura, I started digging for cookbooks and in one of those boxes I found Food Network Favorites: Recipes from Our All-Star Chefs.
-The recipe below is not credited to any of the famous food network chefs - all of the credit for this one goes to the folks that work behind the scenes in the Food Network kitchens (whomever they are).
-Laura made this recipe before I got home - hence the lack of process pictures.
+Out of sight really is out of mind, but when the cooking bug got into the Ex, I started digging for cookbooks and in one of those boxes I found Food Network Favorites: Recipes from Our All-Star Chefs.
+The recipe below is not credited to any of the famous food network chefs – all of the credit for this one goes to the folks that work behind the scenes in the Food Network kitchens (whomever they are). the Ex made this recipe before I got home – hence the lack of process pictures.

 Directions: